FallenDeity/discord.py-masterclass/docs/creating-a-bot.md

         - `libffi-dev` or `libffi-devel`
         - `libsodium-dev` or `libsodium-devel`
+=== "With Voice Support (Python 3.13+)"
+    ```bash
+    pip install discord.py audioop-lts
+    ```

+    !!! info "Note"
+        The `audioop-lts` package is a community maintained package that provides support for the `audioop` module in Python 3.13 and above due to its deprecation in the standard library as of Python 3.11 and removal in Python 3.13.
+Refer for more information [here](https://docs.python.org/3/library/audioop.html).

 !!! note "Note"
     You can use ++ctrl+"`"++ to open a new terminal in Visual Studio Code.